survivejs/site/layouts/clinic.md

 ## How Much Does This Cost?

-A clinic comes with fixed prices as below:

-* 2h session for a company - min.
-400 euros (VAT 0)
-* 2h session for an individual - The price for individuals is split between participants.
-If there are four, then each would pay min.
-100 euros (VAT 24).
-The amount of individuals per session is capped to four.
+A 2h session costs 400 euros and it's capped to four participants.
+If four individuals participate, then the cost is split between the participants.
+If you represent a company, then it's up to the company to cover the cost.

-If you want me on-site, you'll have to pay for related travel costs.
+If you want me on-site, you'll have to cover travel related costs.

-The prices have been given as minimums.
-If you feel you get more value out of a session, compensate accordingly.

 ## Vienna Clinics

-I will arrange clinics in Vienna, Austria between 24-29.7 (July) as follows:
+I will arrange clinics in Vienna, Austria between 24-29.7 (July).
+[Sign up at Doodle](https://survivejs.doodle.com/poll/mihayszmt5teb858).

-* [Book a company session](https://calendly.com/survivejs/clinic-for-companies/).
-I'll come to visit you.
-* [Book an individual session](https://calendly.com/survivejs/clinic-for-individuals/).
-We'll agree on a suitable place separately.
-Most likely Abloom.

 ## Remote Clinic